FIND US: 5231 Monticello Ave., Suite E, Williamsburg, VA. 23188

 Dental implants in our Williamsburg, VA, office restore missing teeth at the root.
 A screw comprised of titanium metal that is attached to the jawbone.
 Our process includes a complete evaluation to determine if you need a bone graft for the best placement.

 Once the titanium post has healed and fused to the jawbone, you return to our office for the second phase of treatment.
-During this phase, we will attach an abatement to your jawbone, and your permanent restoration will attach to the abutment.
-During this appointment, we will also take impressions, which will be sent to a dental lab to create your permanent restoration.
+During this phase, we will attach an abutment to your jawbone, and your permanent restoration will attach to the abutment.
+During this appointment, Dr. Hall also takes impressions, which will be sent to a dental lab to create your permanent restoration.
 Depending on patient needs, this restoration may be dentures, a dental crown, or a bridge.

 Caring for your new dental implant restoration is vital.
 Doing so will ensure its longevity and keep your oral health in check.
 We will give you instructions to follow after the implant placement surgery and show you how to care for new teeth daily.

 Once the initial healing phase is complete, you must establish a regular dental care routine.
 Brushing your teeth at least twice daily with a soft-bristled toothbrush and non-abrasive toothpaste is fundamental to maintaining oral health.
-Additionally, flossing daily using specialized implant-friendly floss or interdental brushes helps remove plaque and prevent gum disease around the implant.
+Floss every day with a specialized implant-friendly floss.
+You can also use interdental brushes to remove plaque and prevent gum disease around the implant.

 Regular dental check-ups and teeth cleanings are crucial to caring for dental implants.
 Dr. Hall will want to see you twice yearly to ensure the implants and surrounding tissues are healthy.
 She will be able to detect any potential issues and treat them early to prevent permanent damage to your implants.